Margaritaville: Parodies

 In 1991, comedian Mark Eddie wrote a parody of the song titled "Marijuanaville".
-The song appeared on the album "Rock n' Roll Comedy Cuts Part II" (1998).
+The song appeared on the album Rock n' Roll Comedy Cuts Part II (1998).

 In 2006, Kenan Thompson did a parody of the song during the Weekend Update segment on Saturday Night Live, where he plays a soldier who found out he was going to the U.S.-Mexico border, rather than Baghdad.
-When Amy Poehler asks him what his reaction was when he discovered he was going to the border, in the next shot, he has a Corona banner above him, a sombrero on his head.
-He is swaying a Corona beer bottle and singing, "Wasting away again not in Iraq."
+When Amy Poehler asks him what his reaction was when he discovered he was going to the border, he is shown in the next shot with a Corona banner above him and a sombrero on his head, swaying a Corona beer bottle and singing, "Wasting away again not in Iraq."

-In 2013, a parody has aired on the John Boy & Billy Big Show titled "Martinsville", referencing Martinsville Speedway.
+In 2013, a parody aired on the John Boy & Billy Big Show titled "Martinsville", referencing Martinsville Speedway.